Author: Adam Branson

 Published on February 16, 2021 in Trends

-ULI MEMBER–ONLY CONTENT: In an opening session of the 2021 ULI Europe Virtual Conference, experts said that many had been warning about the possibility of a global pandemic, but the lack of preparation and early detection added to its toll.
+ULI MEMBER–ONLY CONTENT: In an opening session of the 2021 ULI Europe Virtual Conference in February, experts said that many had been warning about the possibility of a global pandemic, but the lack of preparation and early detection added to its toll.

 - Rethinking Resilient Cities around the Globe